-Mr. Haiyang Yu has served as our director since July 2019, and was appointed to our board of directors by one of our principal shareholders, Image Frame Investment (HK) Limited, pursuant to director appointment right under our eleventh amended and restated shareholders agreement.
+Mr. Haiyang Yu has served as our director since July 2019.
 Mr. Yu is currently a managing director at Tencent and a director of DouYu International Holdings Ltd (Nasdaq: DOYU).
 Mr. Yu served as an associate at China Growth Capital from April 2007 to February 2010, and an associate at WI Harper Group from March 2010 to August 2011.
 Mr. Yu received his bachelor of science degree majoring in civil engineering from Tsinghua University in 2005.

-Mr. Jixun Foo has served as our director since December 2018, and was appointed to our board of directors as an independent director by our shareholders pursuant to director appointment right under our eleventh amended and restated shareholders agreement.
+Mr. Jixun Foo has served as our director since December 2018.
 Mr. Foo is currently an independent director of Baidu, Inc. (Nasdaq: BIDU) and XPeng Inc. (NYSE: XPEV).
 Mr. Foo has served as a managing partner at GGV Capital since 2006, working with entrepreneurs in the travel, transportation, social media, e-commerce and enterprise services sectors in China.
 Prior to joining GGV Capital, Mr. Foo was a director at Draper Fisher Jurvetson ePlanet Ventures, where he led investments in Asia.
 Mr. Foo also previously led investments under the finance and investment division of the National Science and Technology Board of Singapore and served as an R&D project group leader at Hewlett Packard.
 Mr. Foo currently serves on the boards of a number of private companies, including Hello and Zuiyou.
 Mr. Foo received a First-Class Honors bachelor's degree in engineering in 1993 and a master's degree in the management of technology from the National University of Singapore in 1997.

 Mr. Xiang Gao has served as our director since August 2020 and he also served as our director from August 2016 to February 2020.
-Mr. Gao was appointed to our board of directors by one of our principal shareholders, Banyan Partners Fund II, L.P., pursuant to director appointment right under our eleventh amended and restated shareholders agreement.
 Mr. Gao has been with Gaorong Capital since 2014, and is currently a partner in charge of venture capital investment in the technology, media, and telecommunications ("TMT") sector.
 Prior to that, Mr. Gao was at IDG Capital between 2002 and 2014, with his last position being the Partner in charge of TMT venture capital investment.
 Mr. Gao received his bachelor's degree and master's degree from Huazhong University of Science and Technology in 1998 and 2002, respectively.

-Ms. Xin Xu has served as our director since April 2015, and was appointed to our board of directors by our principal shareholders, CTG Evergreen Investment X Limited and CTG Evergreen Investment R Limited, pursuant to director appointment right under our eleventh amended and restated shareholders agreement.
+Ms. Xin Xu has served as our director since April 2015.
 Ms. Xu is the founder of Capital Today Evergreen Fund, L.P. (together with its affiliates, "Capital Today"), a private equity firm.
 Ms. Xu has 25 years of experience in venture capital and growth capital investment in China and has led the investments in various companies including JD.com, Meituan, Yifeng Pharmacy Chain Co., Ltd., Three Squirrel Inc., BESTORE Co., Ltd. Prior to founding Capital Today in 2005, Ms. Xu worked at Baring Private Equity Asia Ltd. from 1998 to 2005 and served as a partner and China Head from 2001 to 2005.
 Prior to that, Ms. Xu was an investment manager at Peregrine Direct Investments from 1995 to 1998 and an accountant at Pricewaterhouse Coopers LLP from 1992 to 1995.
 Ms. Xu is a governor of the China Venture Capital and Private Equity Association.
 She is also an honorary trustee of Nanjing University.
 Ms. Xu received a bachelor's degree from Nanjing University in 1988.